 For some, the most restorative activities are what Pang calls active, or deliberate, rest.
 “People who learn to practice deliberate rest have longer, more fulfilling careers,” he observes.

-Active rest might mean full engagement in a low-key hobby such as knitting or reading.
+Active rest might be a low-key hobby such as knitting or reading.
 Or it might be something more extreme.

 “You’re not going to be worrying about office politics if you’re rock climbing and you’re 30 feet in the air,” he says.
 “What’s most important is to figure out what you really enjoy doing.”
 Then do it.

 “All too often we think of rest as something we’ll do when we’re done with everything else,” he explains.
 “But we’re never done with everything else!
 If we don’t take rest seriously and devote time to it, then we never get it.”
-(Learn more about Pang’s concepts at “Deliberate Rest“.)
+(For more on purposeful rest, see “Deliberate Rest“.)

 Why Restoration Matters